haleyk10198/COMP4801-Final-Year-Project/README.md

   <img src="public/img/jupas.png" alt="jupas" hidden/>

   <strong>Bachelor</strong> degree offers are handed out on a yearly basis.
 The JUPAS system gathers all the information before it makes an informed decision, such as slots offered by each degree programme, applicants' preferences and their public examination transcripts.
-Just as good ol' Uncle John says,

-> "<em>With perfect information comes perfect solution.</em>", proooobably Uncle John.
+Just as what good ol' Uncle John prooooobably said, "<em>With perfect information comes perfect solution.</em>".

 This offline matching problem is said to be "solved", because the algorithm is capable of deriving an optimal solution, given full information on initialization.
 </details>

 <br/>
 <details>
   <summary> <strong>PhD</strong> admissions </summary>